 Security-conscious organizations are looking for assurance that the vendors they work with meet the necessary security requirements.
 While there are a number of compliance programs in place at the data center level (e.g., HIPAA, SOC 1/SSAE 16, SOC 2, SOC 3, PCI DSS Level 1, ISO 27001, etc.), as well as military-grade physical controls, we wanted to go above and beyond for our customers. eSignLive meets additional security control and compliance requirements, including:

-- SOC 2: In a security audit by EY (Ernst & Young), eSignLive’s data protection technologies and processes were verified as SOC 2 compliant, setting the system and company in the ranks of organizations including Google, Amazon Web Services and Salesforce.
+- SOC 2 Type II: In a security audit by EY (Ernst & Young), eSignLive’s data protection technologies and processes were verified as SOC 2 compliant, setting the system and company in the ranks of organizations including Google, Amazon Web Services and Salesforce.
 We’re proud to offer the only e-signature solution in the market that is SOC 2 compliant.
-Learn more
+Learn more.

 - Skyhigh: Skyhigh Enterprise-Ready cloud services fully satisfy the most stringent requirements for data protection, identity verification, service security, business practices, and legal protection.
 Learn more

 - Health Insurance Portability and Accountability Act of 1996 (HIPAA): For the U.S. healthcare industry, eSignLive is compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 HIPAA outlines the requirements for the management, storage and transmission of protected health information in both physical and digital form.
 Learn more

 We also meet the government security certification standards issued by:

 - The National Institute of Standards and Technology (NIST).

 - The Joint Interoperability Test Command (JITC). eSignLive has 13 JITC certifications, more than any electronic signature solution provider.